JuliaMath/Polynomials.jl/docs/src/index.md

 The same conversion is done for polynomial multiplication: constant polynomials are treated as numbers; non-constant polynomials must have their symbols match.

-There is an oddity -- though the following two computations look the same, they are technically different:
+There is an oddity---though the following two computations look the same, they are technically different:

 ```jldoctest natural_inclusion
 julia> one(Polynomial, :x) + one(Polynomial, :y)